top of page

 Welcome

 Jeremy Pataky is the author of Overwinter, published by the University of Alaska Press in the Alaska Literary Series.
 He earned an MFA at the University of Montana.
+He is publisher of Porphyry Press and co-publisher of Edible Alaska magazine, and lives primarily in McCarthy, Alaska.
 For ten years, he served the literary nonprofit 49 Writers, Inc, first as a co-founding board member and later as its longest-running executive director.
-He is publisher of Porphyry Press and co-publisher of Edible Alaska magazine, and migrates between Anchorage and McCarthy, Alaska.
-Jeremy's a current participant in the Bonanza Creek Long-Term Ecological Research (LTER)’s In a Time of Change (ITOC) program.
+Jeremy's was a recent participant in the Bonanza Creek Long-Term Ecological Research (LTER)’s In a Time of Change (ITOC) program, and has been awarded writing residencies at PLAYA, in rural Oregon; Willowtail Springs, near Mancos, Colorado; and Jenni House Artist Residency program in Whitehorse, Yukon.

 bottom of page